michaelfriedman/trailquest/README.md

 ## Future Plans

 Rebuild with Redux and Redux Sagas for state management.
 Rebuild as a Universal application with Next.js.
+Implement PropTypes and type checking.

 ## Issues & Contributions